 They create a situation where, regardless of political persuasion, we all stand to lose.

 In Vermont, we've likely seen the first shot in an arms race of this type of spending.
 It could only get worse from here.
 Our candidates can no longer gauge how much cash outside groups will pump into their races and will be forced to raise even more money in self defense.
 And individual voices of the average voter will be weakened in the process.

 Our democracy is an ever-evolving project we must continue to perfect.
 Vermont, once a national leader in campaign finance reform, should renew this tradition by requiring aggressive transparency and disclosure for super PACs.
-Until we can change Citizens United at the federal level, our state leaders must step up.

 Legislative leaders should convene hearings in January to develop creative non-partisan solutions to address the transparency of super PACs and unaccountable outside spending.
 Among the reforms, election laws should be strengthened to require the full disclosure of all sizable donations to super PACs at frequent intervals and within 24 hours during the final weeks before Election Day.
 If any contributor has given more than a third of the money collected by a single super PAC they should be required to appear in broadcast advertisements standing behind the ads they are paying for as federal candidates are.
 At the very least, super PAC ads should be clearly identified.
 Similar disclosures should also be required for print and other advertising.
 Finally, our lawmakers should also draw on innovative solutions from other states.

 Vermonters should ask candidates whether they oppose Citizens United and will denounce and discourage super PAC spending from their campaign before signing any petition to put a candidate on the ballot.
 We know the impact of collective action by the electorate is huge.